Freedom Homeschooling

 W3Schools (9th – adults)

 W3Schools offers tutorials on many web building and programming topics, such as HTML, CSS, JavaScript, PHP, SQL, Python, and much more.
-It is free to learn using the website, but if the student wants to earn a certificate, there’s a fee.
+It’s free to learn using the website, but if the student wants to earn a certificate, there is a fee.

 YAPA Kids (1st – 8th)